Community Project Funding Requests

 Project: City of Fall River Urban Renewal Plan Parking Lot and Facility Improvements

 Address including street name, city, state and zip code: Water Street, Fall River, MA 02721

-Project description: The City of Fall River, in accordance with a City Council and State approved Waterfront Urban Renewal Plan recommendations, is requesting EDI funding to (i) relocate two existing Salt Sheds located on state property, combine that property with city owned property to create an additional 200 off street parking spaces and a pedestrian access corridor to abutting public and private attractions and (ii) provide cathodic protection to a recently remediated waterfront pier facility that will be open to the public for passive recreation and transient dockage/boating purposes.
+Project description: The City of Fall River, in accordance with a City Council and State approved Waterfront Urban Renewal Plan recommendations, is requesting EDI funding to (i) relocate two existing Salt Sheds located on state property, combine that property with city owned property to create an additional 200 off street parking spaces and a pedestrian access corridor to abutting public and private attractions and (ii) provide cathodic protection to recently remediated adjacent facilities that will be open to the public for passive recreation.

 Project: New Hope New Domestic Violence Shelter

 Amount of Request: $2,000,000